BigBIueWhale/openwebui_config/README.md

 ## Download Models

-1. Install https://github.com/BigBIueWhale/llm_server_windows/ on all of the AI computers (or just set up Ollama server if the computers are not running Windows 10/11).
-This will turn each of the AI computers into a powerful server.\
-I used `OllamaSetup.exe` version 0.6.7.
+1. Clone https://github.com/BigBIueWhale/llm_server_windows/ on an online computer.

+2. Download `OllamaSetup.exe` version 0.6.7 and place it in the root directory of the `llm_server_windows` project.

-2. Install `OllamaSetup.exe` on an online computer.
-Ollama chooses the 4-bit quantization by default.
+3. Install `OllamaSetup.exe` on the online computer.

+4. Ollama chooses the 4-bit quantization by default.
 Run these commands to populate the `.ollama` folder in your user's home directory (`C:/Users/user/.ollama`) with model weights:
     ```cmd
     ollama pull codestral:22b
     ollama pull gemma3:27b